Breaking change detection – Overview

 . - In code review: You can integrate with your CI/CD workflows (like GitHub Actions) to ensure that breaking changes get flagged directly in your review flow.

 - When shipping to the Buf Schema Registry (BSR): This makes them available to other teams and downstream systems like Kafka.
-The BSR lets your organization enforce policy checks that prevent unintended breaking changes from being committed to the BSR.
+The BSR lets your organization enforce policy checks that prevent developers from committing unintended breaking changes to the BSR.
 Instead, they go to a review flow so that the repository owners can review the changes and approve or reject them before they enter your production environment.

 buf breaking